Hopi Mesas & Villages 1 day trip experience

 We stop travel through a corner of the Navajo Nation--cultural information is shared about Navajo peoples.

 This is a 5.5 - 6 hour round trip from Sedona on paved, but remote Indian reservation roads so it is a full day of almost 11 hours.
-You have to be able to follow map directions carefully and be very flexible to go on your own.
-It is not as in depth and comprehensive introduction to the Hopi world as the guided tour.
+You have to be able to follow map directions carefully and be flexible to go on your own.

 Past Journeyer comments: